Kinninchee/pdsnd_github/README.md

 pdsnd_github for bikesharing

 ### Description
-Describe what your project is about and what it does
+This project is about evaluating statistics about bikesharing in chicago, new york city and washington

 ### Files used
 Include the files used